runatlantis/atlantis/README.md

 role is only used for state-related API actions.
 Any other API actions will be performed using the assumed role specified in the `aws` provider and will have the session named as the GitHub user.

-## Developing

-Follow these steps to get your local dev envrionment set up!
-Make sure you have `ngrok` installed and `/Users/<YOUR_USER>/go/bin` is in your `$PATH`.

-1. Create your own terraform repo, ex. https://github.com/hootsuite/atlantis-example
-2. `ngrok http 4141` to open your 4141 port to an URL
-3. [Create a GitHub token](#create-a-github-token) for your GitHub account
-4. [Add GitHub Webhook](#add-github-webhook) for your terraform repo, `$URL` will be the URL ngrok provides
-5. `go install` in the atlantis directory
-6. `atalntis server --gh-user $USERNAME --gh-token $TOKEN --log-level debug` to start atlantis on your machine
-7. Now you can create pull requests and test atlantis out!

-Want to contribute?
-Check out [CONTRIBUTING](https://github.com/hootsuite/atlantis/blob/master/CONTRIBUTING.md).

 ## Glossary
 #### Project
 A Terraform project.
 Multiple projects can be in a single GitHub repo.